 How to Make a Cheese Omelet

 - Fry spinach - fry spinach and any other vegetable you are using before adding to the egg.
 This cooks the water out and does not leave the omelet feeling soggy.
+This spinach mixture needs to be removed from pan before adding egg.

 - Cook egg - frying the egg in a single layer by itself ensure the egg is cooked fully.